One UNDERSTANDING BRANDING

 A brand is a promise, underneath the promise is a supporting set of values.

-Brand values are the key behaviours or virtues or the brand.
+Brand values are the key behaviors or virtues or the brand.

 That need to be expressed consistently day in and out.